-Limiting an app without categories
+Limiting an specific app in Screen Time

 What if it’s a particular app that you want to limit your usage of, rather than a whole category of apps?
 At first glance, it appears this is not possible.
 This is something that a lot of people have missed, but in fact it is possible to limit a specific app.
 However the way this is achieved is far from obvious: